ClusterWS/ClusterWS-Website/docs/README.md

 actionLink: /guide/
 features:
   - title: Minimal
-    details: ClusterWSs is minimal framework with low overhead server code is under 30kb (not min and gzip), client libraries are written to be very small end efficient
+    details: ClusterWS is minimal framework with low overhead server code is under 30kb (not min and gzip), client libraries are written to be very small end efficient
   - title: Scalable
     details: Simple configuration system allows to scale your WebSocket application across multiple cpus and machines with minor changes
   - title: Performant